ionic-team/capacitor-docgen/README.md

 # My Capacitor Plugin 🔌

 The readme file can be formatted however you'd like.
-Just insert the  HTML placeholder comments where the Index of the API methods, and the API docs should go.
+Just insert the HTML placeholder comments where the index of the API methods, and the API docs should go.

 Below is an index of all the methods available.